-We apply our general theory to the spruce budworm - balsam fir system to predict the future mismatch across latitude under different warming scenarios.
+We apply our general theory to predict the future mismatch between spruce budworm and balsam fir across latitude under different warming scenarios.
 According to the general theory, a warm spell occurring at any time during the heat accumulation period is likely to affect the insect because its R’(.) has a wide profile (see Fig. 2B, and section 3.1.2).
 The tree will react only if the warm spell occurs within its narrow sensitivity period.
-Therefore, under a change in temperature regime that would lead to several warm spells, the insect will advance its phenology much more than the tree.
-The simulations done with realistic temperature time series (showing several warm spells) confirm the theoretical results.
+Therefore, under a change in temperature regime that would lead to several warm spells, the insect will advance its phenology more than the tree.
+Simulations with realistic temperature time series (showing several warm spells) confirm the theoretical results.
 Under an increase of temperatures, insect phenology would advance by 15 days on average, depending on latitude, while the tree phenology would advance by 7 days on average.
-The expected overall mismatch is roughly increased by 7 days on average, depending on latitude (see Fig. 5 and section 3.2.3).
+The expected overall mismatch increases by approximately 7 days on average (see Fig. 5 and section 3.2.3).

-Budworms have to emerge within two weeks of budburst to have access to a rich source of nutrients when buds open (see introduction).
+Budworms have to emerge within two weeks of budburst to have access to a rich source of nutrients (see introduction).
 A shift in phenology increasing the likelihood of this pattern would in turn increase larval survival and population persistence in previously non-favourable regions.
 Under historical temperature regimes, budworm emergence date in northern sites is close to budburst date, which causes the budworm to emerge too late in some years, while emergence in southern sites occurs within 15 days before budburst.
-An increase of the mismatch would benefit the insect in northern sites since it would emerge before budburst most of the time, while in southern sites, the budworm would emerge too early some years.
-A shift in phenology that leads to emergence occurring too early (or too late) would cause severe budworm mortality and prevent its persistence in the considered region since budworms may run out of energy (miss the access to a rich source of energy).
+An increase of the mismatch benefits the insect in northern sites since it would emerge before budburst most of the time, while in southern sites, the budworm would emerge too early some years.
+A shift in phenology that leads to emergence occurring too early (or too late) would cause severe budworm mortality and prevent its persistence in the considered region.
 This has consequences on the tree host, since an increase in the persistence of the insect will increase damages for the tree, which in turn may affect persistence of the tree in the considered region.
 Since insect pests (especially SBW), along with fire cycles and soil composition are the main drivers of forest composition in the black spruce, white spruce and balsam fir zones (Harper et al., 2003), a change in phenological synchrony between these species may affect their future geographic distribution.

 A change in phenology and mismatch between budworm and balsam fir would also affect other potential host species.
-It is known that black spruce would be a convenient host, but the phenological mismatch between budworm and black spruce protects the tree from a long term budworm establishment (Pureswaran et al., 2015).
-Moreover, in northern sites, black spruce seems to be somehow protected because the budworm cannot establish in the long run due to a high frequency of cold years (Pureswaran et al., 2015).
+It is known that black spruce is a suitable host, but its phenological mismatch with budworm protects the tree from a long term budworm establishment (Pureswaran et al., 2015).
+Moreover, in northern sites, black spruce seems to be somehow protected because the budworm cannot establish for a long period due to a high frequency of cold years (Pureswaran et al., 2015).
 However, our model predicts that warming should lead to a better synchrony between the insect and balsam fir in these sites, which means that the budworm might be able to establish and generate outbreaks, which in turn would affect black spruce populations.
 To test this hypothesis, we require in situ phenological data for a parameterization of the tree model (Eq.
 2) for white spruce and black spruce.
-A switch of host could increase black spruce mortality and could have other ripple effects in the foodweb.